Do you know how honey is produced and how important are bees for agriculture?

 Salamis is the largest island of the Saronic Gulf and lies between the Peloponnese and Attica.

-The historical naval battle of Salamis in 480 BCE was very important, since it was decisive in determining the outcome of the Greek-Persian conflict.
+The historical naval battle of Salamis in 480 BCE was very important since it was decisive in determining the outcome of the Greek-Persian conflict.
 King Xerxes of Persia prepared his campaign against Greece for four full years, mobilizing an enormous military force.
 The final battle between the two fleets took place in the straits between Attica and Salamis as Xerxes looked on from the mountain of Aigaleo in Attica, as the Greek fleet attained a remarkable victory.
 The naval battle is considered among the most important in the history of Western civilization because it definitively brought to an end Persian plans to expand their influence into Europe.
 Moreover, a Persian victory would have halted the development of Greece, meaning that Western civilization would not have turned out as it has today.

 The Athenians used the trireme’s advantages in their crucial victory over the Persian navy at Salamis in 480 B.C.E.
 The triremes smashed into the Persian vessels, crushing their hulls and driving them into one another.

-Be pressing here you can see a very interesting virtual presentation of the historic naval battle of Salamis.
+Pressing here you can see a very interesting virtual presentation of the historic naval battle of Salamis.

 Gastronomy

 Salamis means beach, ouzo and fish.
 Here you will enjoy octopus, kalamari, soupies (cuttlefish) and prawns.
 The fishmarket in the town of Salamina is a great place for a trip, to shop for fish for home and to strike up conversations with the perpetually sociable fishmongers.
-Here you will find bakaliaro (cod), prosfigakia (whiting), menoula (Spicara maena), soupies (cuttlefish), thrapsala (small squid), octopus and much other fish, which, according to the sellers, is caught from Aegina, Poros and Hydra.
+Here you will find bakaliaro (cod), prosfigakia (whiting), menoula (Spicara maena), soupies (cuttlefish), thrapsala (small squid), octopus and many other fish, which, according to the sellers, are caught from Aegina, Poros and Hydra.

 In Salamis’s pastry shops, you will find halva, loukoumades, skaltsounia and krostini (a meze with a base of bread grilled or toasted in the grill or oven served with different cheeses, vegetables, meat and dips.